Point Street Bridge: History

 The current bridge is the third at this site.
 It is also a swing bridge and was built by the Boston Bridge Works in 1927.
 The bridge is no longer moveable but fixed in place to allow Point Street traffic to cross.
 It was last swung open in 1959.
 The Fox Point Hurricane Barrier, downstream of the Point Street Bridge and completed in 1966, rendered the swing feature of little value, because the Barrier blocks large vessels from traveling upstream before the bridge would.

-After WW-II, Route 1A became a major route carrying traffic from southern RI to the East Side of Providence, and points east.
+After World War II, Route 1A became a major route carrying traffic from southern RI to the East Side of Providence, and points east.
 The Point Street Bridge was part of that route, and on exceptionally hot summer days, the bridge would expand after it opened, and with nowhere to bleed off the heat, it expanded to a point where it couldn't be closed.
-Traffic built up for several miles and fire tankers had to be summoned to shoot water on the bridge until it shrunk back to a size (only an inch or two) so it could be closed and let traffic resume.
+Traffic built up for several miles and fire tankers had to be summoned to shoot water on the bridge until it shrank back to a size (only an inch or two) so it could be closed and let traffic resume.

 Bicycle lane markings were added to the bridge as part of the city's 2013 Bicycle Master Plan.